NeXTLinux/nextlinux-engine/docs/content/docs/quickstart/_index.md

 ### Step 2: Verify service availability

-After a few moments (depending on system speed), your Anchore Engine services should be up and running, ready to use.
+After a few moments (depending on system speed), your Nextlinux Engine services should be up and running, ready to use.
 You can verify the containers are running with docker-compose:

 ```
 # docker-compose ps